EugenePapkou/creating_user_custom_permissions_tsql/README.md

 # creating_user_custom_permissions_tsql
-Creating a user with a custom permissions using T-SQL
+Creating a user with a custom permissions using T-SQL.